04Slash/NGUIndustries-Beacon-Effect-Map/README.md

 # NGUIndustries-Beacon-Effect-Map

 This is a map that will show which tiles are effected by how many beacons.
-The PNG is a picture of everything enabled and the .xcf is a GIMP file that will allow you to toggle the visibility of each layer.
+Within the Flesh World folder you will find a .png and .xfc file.
+The PNG file is a picture of everything enabled and the .xcf is a GIMP file that will allow you to toggle the visibility of each layer (See below).
 This may make it easier to find specific tiles.

+Currently only Flesh World is done but the other maps are planned.